 FAQs for homeowners

-Q. Will my building project need building regulation approval?
+Q. Will my building project need Building Regulations approval?

-A. Most building projects - even small extensions, knock-throughs or improvements - need to comply with the building regulations.
+A. Most building projects - even small extensions, knock-throughs or improvements - need to comply with the Building Regulations.
 This applies in cases where planning permission is not needed.
-So it’s always best to ask for advice from your local council building control team.
+So have a look at Do I need a Building Regulations application? or ask for advice from your local council building control team.

 Q. What about smaller improvements around the home?